The Seagull (poem): Imagery

 The academic critic Huw Meirion Edwards considered that "The Seagull"’s imagery goes far beyond anything that had come before it in Welsh poetry, and Anthony Conran wrote that "pictorially it is superb…[it] has the visual completeness, brilliance and unity of a medieval illumination, a picture from a book of hours".
 Dafydd wrote several love-messenger poems, and is indeed considered the master of that form.
 They follow an established pattern, beginning by addressing the llatai, or messenger, going on to describe it in terms of praise, then asking the llatai to take the poet's message to his lover, and finally in general adding a prayer that the messenger return safely.
 But in "The Seagull", as with Dafydd's other bird-poems, the gull is more than just a conventional llatai: the bird's appearance and behaviour are observed closely, while at the same time Dafydd shows, according to the scholar Rachel Bromwich, "an almost mystical reverence" for it.
 The image of the seagull's beautiful, white, immaculate purity suggests that of the girl, while the bird's flight embodies the idea of freedom, in contrast with the dominating and enclosing castle.
 This castle has not been positively identified, although Aberystwyth and Criccieth have both been suggested.
 The girl herself is unusual in two respects, firstly in the paucity of physical detail in Dafydd's description of her as compared with the women in his other love poems, and secondly in that she is a redhead, as very few women in medieval Welsh poetry are.

 Poetic art

 The seagull is described in what has been called "a guessing game technique" or "riddling", a technique known in Welsh as dyfalu comprising the stringing together of imaginative and hyperbolic similes and metaphors.
-Dafydd also uses devices for breaking up syntax known as sangiad and tor ymadrodd.
+Dafydd also uses devices for breaking up syntax known as sangiad ("insertion, interpolation") and tor ymadrodd ("interruption of sentence").
 So, for example:

 The translator Idris Bell explained the sense of this as "Have the kindness in courteous wise to give her the message that I shall die unless she will be mine."

+Construction

+The poem consists of 30 lines (or 15 rhyming couplets) in the cywydd metre.
+In this metrical form, each line has 7 syllables, with a break usually after the 3rd or 4th syllable, but sometimes after the 1st or 2nd.
+The final word in each half-line has a stress.
+Some words which in modern Welsh are pronounced with two syllables were treated as monosyllables in earlier Welsh, e.g. llanw, eiry, lythr.

+In each couplet one line (either the first or second) ends in a monosyllable and the other in a polysyllable, ensuring that the rhyme occurs in a stressed syllable in one line and in an unstressed one in the other, e.g. béll, chástell or hánnerch, férch.

+("Sound-harmony")

+As usual in cywydd poems, each line makes use of the technique known as cynghanedd, or sound-harmony.
+Three different types are used in this poem: